Paul Christiano Professor and Department Head, Civil and Environmental EngineeringDownload Hi-res Photo

-Her research interests include development of approaches to model and reason about information rich histories of facilities, to streamline construction and facility management processes.
-She specifically focuses on investigating utilization and integration of building information models with data capture and tracking technologies, such as 3D imaging, embedded sensors and radio-frequency identification systems to capture semantically-rich as-built histories of construction projects and infrastructure operations, and develop approaches to support proactive and predictive operations and management.
+Her research interests modeling and reasoning about information rich histories of buildings and infrastructure systems, to streamline construction and infrastructure operations.
+She specifically focuses on investigating utilization and integration of building information models with data capture technologies, such as 3D imaging and embedded sensors, to create digital twins of construction projects and infrastructure operations, and develop approaches to support proactive and predictive operations and management.

 PhD 2000 - Stanford University